JasonSmith-FlatironsSolutions/fumanchu.js/README.md

 HTML DOM objects.
 Check out `example.html` for some hackable examples that range from simple to mildly complex, with and without JQuery.

-Seriously, scroll back up and look at `example.html`.
-I can wait.
-It will clear up a bunch of questions.

 `fumanchu.js` adds `Array.prototype.toHtml()` to convert a properly formed JavaScript `Array` into a browser DOM element.
 It is as simple as this:

 ```
 document.querySelector('body').append( ['p', 'Hello, world!'].toHtml() );
 ```

+Seriously, scroll back up and look at `example.html`, now.
+I can wait.
+It will clear up a bunch of questions.

 The rules: